Eboreg/Umpc/README.md

 # Umpc

 An [MPD](https://mpd.readthedocs.io/en/latest/index.html) client for Android.
+Its prime purpose is to help you enjoy illegaly downloaded material.
 An APK is probably available under [app/release](app/release).

 Umpc is not an acronym.
 It is pronounced "oomps".